 - enhancing student, faculty, and staff competence and expertise in caring for the citizens of Eastern North Carolina, including patients who are ethnically diverse, rural, and often disadvantaged, through the provision of high quality clinical training and biomedical and behavioral research that improves health and reduces disparities.

 We strive for a diverse student body and workforce to create a climate of mutual respect for all members of our community.
 Through these efforts, we will have a positive impact on student education and patient care.
 Additionally, we will work to reduce health disparities through community engagement and population health research.
 Therefore, our specific diversity goals are to:

 1. Increase and enhance the recruitment, advancement, and retention of women and of diverse, under-represented faculty, students, and staff by ensuring that their voices are represented on search and selection committees; providing mentoring, support services and faculty development programs; assessing departmental diversity; and supporting pipeline programs.

-2. Enhance training, competence, and expertise in diversity education among students, faculty and staff through, curricular integration; professional development opportunities for faculty and staff; and extracurricular support of student activities focused on diversity, such as the Student National Medical Association, Safe Zone training, Diversity Week, and Gay-Straight Alliance.
+2. Enhance training, competence, and expertise in diversity education among students, faculty and staff through, curricular integration; professional development opportunities for faculty and staff; and extracurricular support of student activities focused on diversity, such as the Student National Medical Association, Safe Zone training, Diversity Week, and the Sexual and Gender Diversity Student Group.

 3. Establish a prominent and visible presence for diversity affairs at BSOM to serve as a locus for support, resources, counseling, and planned activities.